bytewax/bytewax/docs/examples/kafka-enrichment.md

         worker_count_per_proc=1)
 ```

-There are two types of workers, worker threads and worker processes.
+There are two types of workers: worker threads and worker processes.
 In most use cases where you are running Python code to transform and enrich data, you will want to use processes.

 Deploying the Enrichment Dataflow
 ---------

-Bytewax dataflows can be run as you would a regular python script.
+Bytewax dataflows can be run as you would a regular Python script.

 ```bash doctest:SKIP
 > python kafka_enrich.py
 ```

-It is also possible to run a bytewax dataflow on one of the public clouds, like AWS with Waxctl with very little configuration.
-You will need to have the AWS cli install and configured.
+With Waxctl, it is also possible to run a Bytewax dataflow on one of the public clouds, like AWS, with very little configuration.
+You will need to have the AWS CLI installed and configured.

 ```bash doctest:SKIP
 waxctl aws deploy kafka-enrichment.py --name kafka-enrichment \